pivotal/docs-platform-automation/docs/how-to-guides/write-an-upgrade-opsman-pipeline-from-scratch.md

     We _**strongly recommend**_ automatically exporting
     the Ops Manager installation
     and persisting it to your blobstore on a regular basis.
+    This ensures that if you need to upgrade (or restore!) your Ops Manager for any reason,
+    you'll have the latest installation info available.
+    Later in this tutorial, we'll be adding a time trigger for exactly this reason.

 Let's switch out the test job
 for one that exports our existing Ops Manager's installation state.
 We can switch the task out by changing:

 - the `name` of the job
 - the `name` of the task
 - the `file` of the task